 PHAs may accept self-certification of date of birth and disability status if a higher level of verification is not immediately available.
-If self-certification is used, the PHA must obtain a higher level of verification within 90 days of admission or verify the information in EIV.
+If self-certification is used, BHA must obtain a higher level of verification within 90 days of admission or verify the information in EIV.

-If a PHA determines that an ineligible family received assistance, the PHA must take steps to terminate that family from the program.
+If a PHA determines that an ineligible family received assistance, BHA must take steps to terminate that family from the program.

 BHA will accept self-certification of date of birth and disability status if a higher form of verification is not immediately available.
-The certification must be made in a format acceptable to the PHA and must be signed by the family member whose information or status is being verified.
-If self-certification is accepted, within 90 days of admission, the PHA will verify the information in EIV or through other third-party verification if the information is not available in EIV.
-The PHA will note the family's file that self-certification was used as initial verification and include an EIV printout or other third-party verification confirming the applicant's date of birth and/or disability status.
+The certification must be made in a format acceptable to BHA and must be signed by the family member whose information or status is being verified.
+If self-certification is accepted, within 90 days of admission, BHA will verify the information in EIV or through other third-party verification if the information is not available in EIV.
+BHA will note the family's file that self-certification was used as initial verification and include an EIV printout or other third-party verification confirming the applicant's date of birth and/or disability status.

-If the PHA determines that an ineligible family received assistance, the PHA will take steps to terminate that family from the program in accordance with policies in Chapter 12.
+If BHA determines that an ineligible family received assistance, BHA will take steps to terminate that family from the program in accordance with policies in Chapter 12.